Peguero History, Family Crest & Coats of Arms

-Venice emerged a variety of distinguished names, including the notable surname Peguero.
+From the ancient and picturesque Italian region of Venice emerged a variety of distinguished names, including the notable surname Peguero.
 Although people were originally known only by a single name, it became necessary for people to adopt a second name to identify themselves as populations grew and travel became more frequent.
 The process of adopting fixed hereditary surnames was not complete until the modern era, but the use of hereditary family names in Italy began in the 10th and 11th centuries.
 Italian hereditary surnames were developed according to fairly general principles and they are characterized by a profusion of derivatives coined from given names.
 Although the most traditional type of family name found in the region of Venice is the patronymic surname, which is derived from the father's given name, local surnames are also found.
 Local names, which are the least frequent of the major types of surnames found in Italy, are derived from a place-name where the original bearer once resided or held land.
 Often Italian local surnames bore the prefix "di," which signifies emigration from one place to another, but does not necessarily denote nobility.
 The Peguero family lived in the Pecorara valley, where the Pecora family held vast lands and resided in an elegant feudal manor.

 Early Origins of the Peguero family

-Emilia-Romagna and Lombardy.
+The surname Peguero was first found in the city of Piacenza, which lies almost on the border between Emilia-Romagna and Lombardy.
 Records are found with Marco, Guisengo, Albrigono and Vitore Pecoraria in 1160.
 This family took their name from the Pecorara valley, over which they had some possession.

-Early History of the Peguero family
+Important Dates for the Peguero family

 Peguero Spelling Variations